SuDa2103/pacman/README.md

-# pacman App using JS
+# pacman App using HTML canvas